 The exam must be held in an academic setting during regular academic sessions (i.e. Fall or Spring semesters, or Summer Session) and working hours either on the Pullman or branch campuses, or Research and Extension Centers.
-If the exam is not held on the Pullman campus, then it must be transmitted by videoconference to Pullman, usually to Johnson Hall 151.
+The exam should be transmitted by videoconference to all requesting sites.
 When scheduling from off-campus sites, the student needs to schedule with IT staff at the off-campus site.
 Students in Pullman scheduling videoconference to off-campus sites need do so at the Academic Media Services scheduling website.
 If the exam is held by videoconference, at least two Faculty Advisory Committee members must be physically present with the student.
-The final examination must not exceed 2.5 hours (including the student's seminar presentation).
+The final examination must not exceed 2.5 hours (not including the student's seminar presentation).

-All final examinations are public, and all faculty members, regardless of discipline, are particularly encouraged to attend those of interest to them.
-Although any member of the public at large may attend final examinations, only faculty members may ask questions and vote.
+All final examinations are public, and any faculty member may attend those of interest to them.
+Although members of the public may attend final examinations, only faculty members may ask questions and vote, assuming that they have participated in the assessment of the student's work.

 All members of the committee must be in attendance during all of the examination and vote.
-If a faculty member wish to vote must leave the room or the online session during the examination or balloting discussion, the examination or discussion is to be recessed until said member returns.
+If a faculty member wishes to leave the room or the online session during the examination or balloting discussion, the examination or discussion is to be recessed until said member returns.

+The balloting discussion should include the student's accomplishment of learning outcomes, as stated in the Thesis/Dissertation Defense Examination Assessment form, which should be completed by each member of the Faculty Advisory Committee.
 The student shall pass if a minimum of three-fourths of those voting so indicate (if only 3 voting examiners, 3 passing votes are required to pass).
 In situations in which faculty participate over videoconference, actual signed ballots must be sent to the Major Advisor immediately following the exam via confidential fax or via email as a PDF file.
 No other format is acceptable to the Graduate School.
 The Major Advisor should include these ballots in the packet sent to the Graduate School.

-More than ten working days, minimum, prior to the thesis defense:
+More than 20 working days (i.e., 4 weeks), minimum, prior to the thesis defense: